dalgibbard/moonlighter/README.md

 ```

 ### Power
+Power for my kit is being powered by a cheapo, chinese made 12v to 5v inverter,
+spliced with a MicroUSB cable.
+This allows me to power the Pi from 5v and the 12v LEDs, all from a single
+12v Source.
+You could use 5v LEDs (with a sufficient PSU) or other similar
+transform options for supply.

 ### Darlington + LEDs
 Although the Darlington allows for control of eight seperate channels, I only really needed for one SET of LEDs, so they're all wired up in Parallel on the first channel (GPIO to Darlington_Pin1, LED Grounds to Darlington_Pin18).
 So you end up with: